giacomocavalieri/glam/src/examples/gleam_lists.md

 > as a `list.fold(strings, from: "", with: fn(acc, string) { acc <> string })`
 >
 > If this `fold` thing looks like gibberish to you, don't worry!
-> You can look at
+> You can look at the
 > [Gleam's Exercism track](https://exercism.org/tracks/gleam/concepts), it's a
 > great way to get started and hone your functional programming skills!
+(At
+> this point I'm sure you get how much I love Gleam's Exercism track)

 #### Grouping docs